hoangkhoaa/ai-fish-generator/README.md

 The application now supports MongoDB for data persistence.
 When MongoDB is configured, the application will:

 1. Store all generated fish with their properties
-2. Collect and store weather data every 6 hours (by default)
+2. Collect and store weather data every 3 hours (by default)
-3. Collect and store price data (BTC, gold, oil) every 12 hours
+3. Collect and store price data (BTC, gold) every 12 hours
-4. Collect and store news headlines every 12 hours
+4. Collect and store news headlines every 30 minutes
 5. Track collection statistics

 The stored data influences future fish generation, particularly for region-based fish.
 For example, fish generated in a region with stormy weather will have different characteristics than those in sunny regions.